 We first reported on the arrival of the Android Device Manager a few months ago.
 Personally, I’ve used it more times than I can count when I’m trying to find my misplaced phone or tablet that may or may not have slipped in between a few cushions on our couch.
-However, asides from being great at finding misplaced Android devices, it also can double as a theft deterrent device, enabling you to locate, lock, and even wipe your device remotely should you need to do so.
+However, asides from being great at finding lost Android devices, it also can double as a theft deterrent device, enabling you to locate, lock, and even wipe your device remotely should you need to do so.
 Of course, you need to first make sure this is set-up properly, so let’s take a look at how it is done.
 Update: the Android Device Manager now has a new feature: you can add a lockscreen recovery message and phone number remotely, which will appear as a ''call owner'' button.
 Read on for more details.

 While you might not think it’s likely to happen to you, it’s definitely nice to know that you at least have some kind of control over your device should it end up in someone else’s hands.